Dare to be Different

 Unlike those around him, the psalmist writes, ‘My soul is consumed with longing for your laws at all times’ (Psalm 119:20).
 As he reads the Scriptures, he prays, ‘Open my eyes that I may see wonderful things in your law’ (v.18).
 This is a great prayer to pray when you study the Bible.
 We only understand what is revealed by the Spirit.

 Some of those around him are ‘bad neighbours’ who ‘maliciously gossip’ (v.23a, MSG).
-On the other hand, God’s words are to him like ‘good neighbours’ (v.24, MSG).
+But God’s words are to him like ‘good neighbours’ (v.24, MSG).
 He writes, ‘I’m absorbed in pondering your wise counsel.
 Yes, your sayings on life are what give me delight; I listen to them as to good neighbours!’ (vv.23b–24, MSG).

 Lord, give me courage to live as a stranger on earth.
 Help me to be consumed with longing for your word, to meditate on what you say.
 Open my eyes that I may see wonderful things in your word.